Westland Helicopters: Origins

-Westland Aircraft was founded in 1935 when Petters Limited split its aircraft manufacturing from its aircraft engine concerns.
+Westland Aircraft was founded in 1935 when Petters Limited separated its aircraft manufacturing from its aircraft engine concerns.
 During the Second World War the company produced military aircraft including the Lysander, the Whirlwind and the Welkin.

 After the war, the company began to build helicopters under a licensing agreement with Sikorsky.
 From the mid-1950s the company came to increasingly concentrate on helicopters, eventually to the exclusion of other types.
 Production started with the Sikorsky S-51, which became the Westland Dragonfly, flying for the first time in 1948 and entering service with the Royal Navy and Royal Air Force in 1953.
 Westland developed an improved version, the Widgeon, which was not a great success.
 Success with the Dragonfly was repeated with the Sikorsky S-55 which became the Whirlwind, and a re-engined turboshaft powered Sikorsky S-58 as the Wessex.

 1960s

 The chairmanship of Eric Mensforth from 1953 to 1968 marked the start of the transition, which was aided by the government when in 1959–1961 they forced the merger of the 20 or so aviation firms into three groups.
 British Aircraft Corporation and Hawker Siddeley Group took over fixed-wing designs, while the helicopter divisions of Bristol, Fairey and Saunders-Roe (with their hovercraft) were merged with Westland to form Westland Helicopters in 1961.